 - In the Passphrase field, specify a passphrase for the private key on the backup server.
 To view the entered passphrase, click and hold the eye icon on the right of the field.

 - In the SSH port field, specify a number of the SSH port that you plan to use to connect to a Linux server.
 By default, port 22 is used.

 - If you specify data for a non-root account that does not have root permissions on a Linux server, you can use the Non-root account section to grant sudo rights to this account.

 - To provide a non-root user with root account privileges, select the Elevate specified account to root check box.

 - To add the user account to sudoers file, select the Add account to the sudoers file automatically check box.
 In the Root password field, enter the password for the root account.

 If you do not enable this option, you will have to manually add the user account to the sudoers file.

 - In the Description field, enter a description for the created credentials record.
-As there can be a number of similar account names, for example, Administrator, it is recommended that you supply a meaningful unique description for the credentials record so that you can distinguish it in the list.
+As there can be a number of similar account names, for example, Root, it is recommended that you supply a meaningful unique description for the credentials record so that you can distinguish it in the list.
 The description is shown in brackets, following the user name.